Quickstart#

 customer_id = cf.String()

-Now our DataFrame passes validation! checkedframe was able to inspect savings_column
+Now our DataFrame passes validation! checkedframe was able to inspect balance

-and determine that it could be safely cast to our desired data type, Float64.
+and safely cast to our desired data type, Float64.

 Beyond these core concepts, you may also want to run arbitrary checks against your DataFrame.
 This is handled by the Check